 POLYMORPHISM: A harmless, permanent change in the DNA sequence (code) of a gene.

 RNA: Messenger carrying instructions from DNA for controlling proteins.

 RECESSIVE: A person must have two copies of a gene with a mutation to have a condition.

 SPONTANEOUS MUTATION: Mutation occurring when no parent or other family member has PC.

 NEED MORE DEFINITIONS?

 Are there other words you’d like added to the glossary?
-Please Connect With Us and we’ll add on request.
+Please Contact Us and we’ll add your word on request and review.